TedTinker/3D_Magic_Plot/README.md

 Open the Shader-Editor and click Add > Input > Attribute.

-The name of the attribute should be "Col" by default.
+Add name of the plot's Vector-Color to the attribute (it should be "Col" by default).

 Connect the attribute's "Vector" to the Diffuse BSDF "Color."